Haz-Test/cmajor/docs/QuckStart/main.md

 $ cmaj create --name="Hello" MyNewPatchFolderName
 ```

 This creates a new folder containing a patch called "Hello" that can be explored, renamed and built upon.
-For in-depth details on how these files work, see the [Patch Format Guide](/PatchFormat)
+For in-depth details on how these files work, see the [Patch Format Guide](/docs/PatchFormat)

 -------------------------------------------------------------------------------

 ## Coding in Cmajor: High-Level Overview

 This is a very quick summary of the main concepts in Cmajor.
-For a deep dive on the language syntax, see the [language guide docs/lang](/LanguageReference) [language guide ../](../docs/LanguageReference)
+For a deep dive on the language syntax, see the [language guide](../docs/LanguageReference)

 #### Programs vs Patches